List of Friday the 13th characters: Terry

-Terry McCarthy is one of the counselor trainees, bringing her pet dog Muffin to the camp.
-Muffin later goes missing and Terri remains at the camp in case Muffin returns.
+Terry is one of the counselor trainees, bringing her pet dog Muffin to the camp.
+Muffin later goes missing and Terry remains at the camp in case Muffin returns.
 While skinny dipping, Scott steals her clothes and runs off.
 However, Scott is caught with a snare that leaves him hanging in the air, and Terry takes her clothes back before going to get a knife to cut him down.
 When she returns, Scott has been killed by Jason, who then proceeds to kill Terry and place her corpse in his shrine to Pamela at his shed.

 Terry's corpse appears in a flashback in Friday the 13th Part III and appears in archive footage in Friday the 13th: The Final Chapter.